hpsaturn/ESPNowCam/README.md

 Some examples, *.ino samples, only needs run `pio run --target upload` into each directory

 ## Troubleshooting

+To increase the performance, **the recommended use is the 1:1 mode**, and also is a good practice to configure the other radio senders around of this device in this mode, because if you have other senders in broadcasting mode together, them could be generating interference.

 The **Freenove camera** sometimes needs good power cable and also takes some seconds to stabilization, that means, that not worries for initial video glitches.